Romería de El Rocío: Origins and brotherhoods

-The first historical document that exists on the Rocío is collected in the "Libro de la Montería", which King Alfonso XI ordered to be written.
-It lists only two places close to El Rocío: the primitive Hermitage of Santa María de las Rocinas and the Villa de Mures, currently Villamanrique.
-The aforementioned book in his folio 292v says that: "La Xara de Mures, which is the Alxarafe, is a good mountain of pig in yuierno", and in the folio 294v states that: " En tierra de Niebla ay una tierra quel dizen las Rocinas et es llana, et es toda sotos, et ay siempre puercos… et señalada mjente, son los meiores sotos de correr cabo vn yglesia que dizen Sancta Maria de las Ro-çinas et cabo de otra iglesia que dizen Sancta Olalla ".
-At the dawn of the 15th century, a hunter from Villamanrique, who at the time was called Mures, named Gregorio Medina, was in La Rocina on his hunting day and was lucky to find, among the howls of the dogs, in the hollow of a thousand-year-old olive tree, the sacred image of the Virgen del Rocío.
-"The first reference to a Marian place of worship in the area dates from the first half of the 14th century and is found in Alfonso XI's Libro de la montería, in which to a "chapel of Sancta María de las Rocinas."
-In 1587 Baltasar Tercero Ruiz founded a chapel in the hermitage.
+The earliest historical documentation regarding the Rocío is known from the Libro de la Montería, which King Alfonso XI ordered to be written.
+It lists only two places close to El Rocío, the primitive Hermitage of Santa María de las Rocinas and the Villa de Mures (currently Villamanrique).
+The Libro de la Montería in folio 292v says: La Xara de Mures, which is the Alxarafe [Aljarafe], is a good mountain of pig in yuierno"; the folio 294v states that: « En tierra de Niebla ay una tierra quel dizen las Rocinas et es llana, et es toda sotos, et ay siempre puercos… et señalada mjente, son los meiores sotos de correr cabo vn yglesia que dizen Sancta Maria de las Ro-çinas et cabo de otra iglesia que dizen Sancta Olalla » (English: "In the land of Niebla there is a land [place/area] called Las Rocinas and it is flat, and it is all groves, and there are always pigs...and the most important groves are the ones that run through a church called Sancta Maria de las Ro-çinas and through another church called Sancta Olalla").

+At the dawn of the 15th century, a hunter from Villamanrique (which, at the time, was called Mures) named Gregorio Medina was in La Rocina on a hunting trip, and was lucky to find, amongst the howls of the dogs and in the hollow of a thousand-year-old olive tree, the sacred image of the Virgen del Rocío.
+The first reference to a Marian place-of-worship in the area dates to the first half of the 14th century, in Alfonso XI's Libro de la montería, in which to a "chapel of Sancta María de las Rocinas."
+In 1587, Baltasar Tercero Ruíz founded a chapel in the hermitage.